 The Macy Faculty Scholars Program is designed to identify and nurture the careers of promising educators in medicine and nursing.
-We select up to five faculty leaders each year.
+We select five Scholars each year.

 Sneha Mantri, MD, MS, is an Associate Professor of Neurology and Director of Medical Humanities at Duke University, where she leads interprofessional programming in narrative medicine, arts, and well-being across the health system.
 Her academic interests include the imaginative and moral formation of health professional learners as they prepare to care for a diverse patient population.